sasagawa888/eisl/documents/COMPILER.md

 EISL starts compiling with (compile-file filename).
 The filename is given as a string.
 The compile-file function creates a C file based on a Lisp file.
 It also launches GCC/clang and creates a shared object.
-EISL loads it with the load function like a normal text Lisp file.
+EISL loads this with the load function like a normal text Lisp file.
 If the file extension is ".o", the load function handles dynamic linking.

 # Immediate value of small integer
 The interpreter of EISL created cell objects for everything, including small integers.
-For this reason, GC starts soon and it was difficult to speed up.
+For this reason, GC started soon and it was difficult to speed up.
 The compiler instantiates integers from -999999999 to 999999999 to prevent cell consumption.
 As a result, the calculation of the Takeuchi function and the Fibonacci sequence can be considerably speeded up.